Load The Translations

 The i18n module

-The macro will generate a module called i18n, this module contain everything you need you use your translations.
+The macro will generate a module called i18n.
+This module contains everything you need to use your translations.

 The Locale enum

-You can find the enum Locale in this module, it represent all the locales you declared, for example this configuration:
+You can find the enum Locale in this module.
+It represents all the locales you declared.
+For example, this configuration:

 [package.metadata.leptos-i18n]